jhartz/present/README.md

 On the other hand, `MonthDelta` instances do not overlay with the other deltas because months cannot be converted to a smaller unit (such as days) accurately.

+## Interactions Between Types

+One of Present's most powerful features is the simplicity of interactions between various types.
+For example, applying deltas to clock times, dates, and timestamps is quick and simple.

+Examples of interactions:

+- Adding a `TimeDelta` to a `ClockTime`
+- Adding a `DayDelta` or `MonthDelta` to a `Date`
+- Adding any type of delta to a `Timestamp`
+- Using a `TimeDelta` as a time zone offset when creating a `Timestamp`

+Additionally, the C++ classes support operator overloading, so all the code involving these actions looks and feels intuitive.

+## Requirements

+Present uses some newer language features that are only available since C99, including variadic macros and standard integer and boolean types.
+Therefore, it is recommended that Present is compiled with a C99 (or C++11) compliant compiler.

+Present is meant to work across platforms.
+If there is an issue compiling it with a C compiler supporting C99 or a C++ compiler supporting C++11, please file an issue report.

 ## Building

 Present consists of the following libraries: